Kent Connect to Support

 Please note: When we look at your capital we do not include the value of the home that you live in.

 However, if you have over £23,250 in capital or you choose not to disclose your financial information you can ask us to arrange the delivery of your care and contract with the provider on your behalf.
-We will charge an annual arrangement fee of £160.37 in order to pay for the administration associated with accessing care through us.
-This will be paid in weekly instalments (£3.07 per week) and will be added to the cost of any regular care and support you receive.
+For us to arrange your care we will charge the following:

 If you pay the full cost of your care, the amount you are required to pay may change if the amount of care you receive changes or the provider who delivers your care changes.